Santiago Salfate

 Santiago Segundo Salfate Núñez (12 January 1916 – 24 September 2010) was a Chilean footballer.

 Career

 He played in eleven matches for the Chile national football team from 1942 to 1946.
 He was also part of Chile's squad for the 1942 South American Championship.

-At club level, he began his career in Unión Pueblo Nuevo and the team of Iquique, becoming amateur national champion.
+At club level, Salfate was trained for Unión Pueblo Nuevo.
+He started his career with Alessandri Boca Juniors from Iquique in 1935 and later represented the Iquique city team, becoming amateur national champion.
 Next, he played for Colo-Colo and Green Cross.

 He also had a brief career as manager since he coached Coquimbo Unido in 1959.

+Personal life

+Before playing football, Salfate worked in saltpeter works and tugboats.
+He also had a handicraft studio at home.

+His grandson, Mauricio "Yoyo" Salfate, honored him publishing "Invicto" (Undefeated), a comic book about his life.